Water supply and sanitation in the Wellington Region: Wastewater treatment

 There are four wastewater treatment plants in the Wellington metropolitan area, one for each of the catchments.

 When wastewater networks were first installed, they generally discharged untreated wastewater to the coastal marine environment.
 Treatment of wastewater in the Wellington metropolitan area began with the installation of fine screening at Seaview and Moa Point in the 1980’s.
+The discharge of untreated sewage at Moa Point became an election issue in the 1986 local government elections in Wellington City.
+Jim Belich campaigned with a promise to end the discharge of untreated sewage at Moa Point.
+He was elected as mayor of Wellington, despite having no previous experience as an elected official and was re-elected in 1989.
 A secondary treatment plant for the Porirua catchment was constructed at Titahi Bay in the late 1980’s.
-Secondary treatment was installed at Moa Point, Seaview and the Western plant between 1996 and 2002.
+Secondary treatment was installed at Moa Point, Seaview and the Western plants between 1996 and 2002.

 Together, the four treatment plants receive about 150 million litres of wastewater on a typical day, using biological and ultraviolet treatment processes.
 The treated water is discharged to the sea.
 The sludge resulting from filtration and treatment is de-watered (with this water further treated) and the solid content is sent to landfills.
-The four wastewater catchment areas for the metropolitan area are:

 There are also wastewater treatment plants at Featherston, Greytown, Martinborough and Lake Ferry.